I've been waiting so long to tell you this story.

 We talked for 45 minutes.
 Sabrina and I clicked right away, her ideas for revisions and the book overall aligning with mine in every possible way.
-But I had to do due process and set a deadline for the 20th to let other agents considering know.
-Sabrina was gracious enough to offer waiting until January, given the holidays, but I had such a good feeling about her that I was willing to take the risk of having a shorter deadline and the general busy time of the year in publishing.
+But I had to do due process and set a deadline for the 20th to let other agents considering get a chance to read, too.
+Sabrina was gracious enough to suggest waiting until January, given the holidays, but I had such a good feeling about her that the business of the holiday season didn't phase me.
+I already had an amazing offer on the table!

-I sent out all my offer emails and got a wave of responses.
+I sent out all my offer of rep notification emails and got a wave of responses.
 But this time I hadn't had a chance to query very many agents at all before I got my offer!
-This was a odd place to be in, but I wasn't complaining.
+This was an odd place to be in, but I wasn't complaining.
 Most were passes with a few fulls and then the waiting began.

 Even with every pass I received, I researched more about Sabrina, talked to her clients and colleagues and my resolve strengthened to go with her.
 I had one offer and it was an amazing offer with someone who got my book and wanted to push to aim high for her career and mine.
 And that's what matters at the end of the day.